Bears in Trees: 2021–2022: Flower Through Concrete and and everybody else smiled back

+2022–2023: Every Moonbeam Every Feverdream, How To Stay Shining and rejection of major-label deal

 In the summer of 2022, the band was contacted by a "major record label" looking to potentially make them an offer after seeing them play live.
+The band released single "Precipitation" on 2 June 2022, and their final release under Counter Intuitive Records, EP Every Moonbeam Every Feverdream, on 11 November 2022.
+Every Moonbeam Every Feverdream was preceded by singles "Kind Love" and "Doing This Again!".
+The description of the music video for "Doing This Again!" mentions that the band opted to record and edit it themselves on a compact camera reminiscent of their earlier music videos, as opposed to the more professional music videos they had produced since the release of Fresh Concrete.
+The song "Simply Won't Believe It" features a reference to the 2019 video game Outer Wilds.
+The band described the EP as being about "walks under street lamps and goodbyes and nights spent quiet after days that won't end, moonlight, and those days where you wish you didn't have a body."

-The band's final release under Counter Intuitive Records was EP Every Moonbeam Every Feverdream, in November 2022.
-Despite headlining several festivals and playing many different shows throughout 2022, the label never came to see the band play live.
+Despite headlining several festivals and playing many different shows throughout 2022, the major record label they had previously received an offer from did not come to see the band play live.
 In mid-2023, the label made them an offer: the rights to their next album in perpetuity as well as 80% of its profits.
 On 7 June 2023 the band rejected this offer, deciding to release their next projects independently.
-In the remainder of 2023 the band released singles Cassiopeia, Apathy is Boring and Bart's Bike, referring to these three singles as an 'era' named How To Stay Shining, and released single 'No Point Pretending (Song For Tour) as a collaboration with artist NOAHFINNCE.
+In the remainder of 2023 the band released singles "Cassiopeia", "Apathy is Boring" and "Bart's Bike", referring to these three singles as an 'era' named How To Stay Shining, and released single 'No Point Pretending (Song For Tour)' as a collaboration with artist NOAHFINNCE.
+They also released before you got here as a paid exclusive EP, as part of a raffle allowing winners to receive prizes such Bears in Trees memorabilia and lifetime tickets. before you got here was said to be "an EP breathing new life into old songs".

 They would later embark on a US tour alongside NOAHFINNCE and Action/Adventure, as well as joining You Me at Six's Truth Decay tour as a support act alongside The Maine and Waterparks.
 The tour alongside You Me At Six remains the largest tour they have played as of 2025.